 Phase 2a Clinical Trial (CDKO-125a-010) for Milciclib as a Monotherapy for the Treatment of HCC

-Phase 2b Clinical Trial (TZLS (201)-125a-011) for Milciclib as a Combination Therapy with sorafenib for the Treatment of HCC
+Phase 2b Clinical Trial (TZLS (201)-125a-011) for Milciclib as a Combination Therapy with a Tyrosine Kinase Inhibitor (sorafenib or regorafenib) for the Treatment of HCC

-In 2019, we expect to initiate a randomized, multicenter study to explore tolerability and antitumor activity of Milciclib in combination with Sorafenib, administered as first-line systemic therapy in adult patients with recurrent, unresectable or metastatic HCC and good liver function.
-Sorafenib is a multi-kinase inhibitor which has demonstrated both anti-proliferative and anti-angiogenic properties in vitro and in vivo.
+In second half of 2019, we expect to initiate a randomized, multicenter study to explore tolerability and antitumor activity of Milciclib in combination with a tyrosine kinase inhibitor (TKI), either Sorafenib or regorafenib, administered as first-line systemic therapy in adult patients with recurrent, unresectable or metastatic HCC and good liver function.
+Both sorafenib and regorafenib are multi-kinase inhibitor which have demonstrated anti-proliferative and anti-angiogenic properties in vitro and in vivo.

 Preclinical data presented at the AASLD meeting in November 2018, demonstrated significant tumor reduction in an orthotopic mouse model of HCC following five weeks of treatment with milciclib (-20% reduction, 30mg/kg/day), sorafenib (-20% reduction, 20 mg/kg/day) and the combination of milciclib and sorafenib (-38% reduction) relative to vehicle control.

 Sorafenib (Nexavar®) treatment extends survival probability from 7.9 months (placebo control) to 10.7 months.
 There is a need for improvement which may be realized by combination of Milciclib with Sorafenib.

 (Llovet et al. N Engl J Med (2008) 359:378-390)